Definitely Maybe is the debut studio album by English rock band Oasis, released on August 29, 1994.

 - Rock-Star Song: "Rock 'N' Roll Star".

-- Sampling: "Shakermaker" samples "I'd Like to Teach the World to Sing (In Perfect Harmony)".
-Yes, that song from the vintage Coke commercial in The '70s.
+- Shout-Out: "Shakermaker" is based around the melody of "I'd Like to Teach the World to Sing (In Perfect Harmony)".
+Yes, the song from the vintage Coke commercial in The '70s.

 - Splash of Color: During the black-and-white scenes in the "Live Forever" music video, the only color that is shown is the green in the bushes and plants, although it doesn't appear it's supposed to mean anything important.